 Vincent attended public schools in New York City where he graduated from the Bronx High School of Science.
 A Statesman on both the Hobart basketball and cross-country teams, he majored in history and economics at Hobart, served as a resident advisor and was presented the Dr. Martin Luther King Jr. Leadership Award at graduation.
 He earned a law degree from the Ohio State University Moritz College of Law and his doctorate from The University of Pennsylvania.

 Serving as spokesperson for the University of Texas at Austin, Gregory J. Vincent ’83 speaks on the steps of the U.S. Supreme Court following the case of Fisher v.
 University of Texas, in which the Court ruled to uphold the use of affirmative action in higher education.

-At UT, Vincent is the principal investigator of four nationally competitive grants and directs the thematic faculty initiative that has resulted in more than 60 faculty hires.
+At UT, Vincent was the principal investigator of four nationally competitive grants and directed the thematic faculty initiative that resulted in more than 60 faculty hires.
 He also successfully raised significant funding for student scholarships, priority initiatives and the permanent home for the UT charter school system and community engagement center.
 In 2016, Vincent served as university spokesperson in the case of Fisher v.
 University of Texas, in which the United States Supreme Court ruled to uphold the use of affirmative action in higher education.